AngeloJacobo/UberDDR4/projects/axku3_linux/README.md

 `--stop-on-failure` to halt at the first failed trial instead and leave the board in that state for inspection.
 Failed trials keep their UART transcript and a `trial_NN_failure.json` alongside the passing ones either way.

-Budget roughly six minutes per trial, so `--repeat 5 --trials 10` is a multi-hour run.
-Keep both USB cables connected and no other program on the serial port for its duration; the campaign does not reconnect a port that disappears.
-Its options otherwise match `boot`.

 Generated files and prepared boot payloads are in `build/output`; downloaded Linux inputs are in `build/linux`.
 Each boot saves its transcript and summary